TxnLab/reti-docs/technical-implementation/reti-node-daemon/running-examples/README.md

   * This is the value set/found in the algod.admin.token file inside the data directory on the Algorand node you're using for each node.
 * Your Validator ID
   * Set via **RETI\_VALIDATORID** env variable or -validator XX CLI flag.
 * The Node number this instance should represent.
-You run 1 instance of the Reti daemon per 'node' which is an completely independent Algorand node instance.
+You run 1 instance of the Reti daemon per 'node' which is a completely independent Algorand node instance.
-  * Set via **RETI\_NODENUM** ev variable of -node XX CLI FLAG
+  * Set via **RETI\_NODENUM** env variable of -node XX CLI FLAG
 * Mnenonics for the Manager account of your validator (the validator ID).
   * Set via XXXX\_MNEMONIC (any prefix followed by \_MNEMONIC) environment variable.
 * All environment values can be stored in .env files as well.